Depression in Adults - Patient Health Questionnaire (PHQ-9)

 Whether you’re feeling great and want to stay that way, you’re a bit fed up; or you’re struggling to manage your feelings, this site has links to information and tips ranging from how to boost your mood, to where to get help if you’re unable to cope.

-The website has been developed for people living in Warrington, so some of the services are for local people only.
-The words 'Local Service' indicate which services are aimed at Warrington residents.
+The site has been developed for people living in Warrington, so some of the services are for local people only.
+The words indicate which services are aimed at Warrington residents.
 Many of the links are for national sites however, so the information will be relevant wherever in England you live.

 - What is mental health?